MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/hint-help-error.md

 ## Developer notes

-### Browser + screenreader quirks
+### Browser + screen reader quirks

 - Screenreaders do not implement alerts uniformly and must be tested
-  - Just because an alert pattern works in one screenreader doesn't mean it will work in all three
+  - Just because an alert pattern works in one screen reader doesn't mean it will work in all of them
 - The element referenced by the `aria-describedby` attribute cannot use the `role="alert"` attribute (see example above for workaround).
   - [VoiceOver fails to read a referenced `role="alert"` element when the input is in focus](https://a11ysupport.io/tests/tech__aria__aria-describedby-with-role-alert).
 - NVDA will read the alert twice if it appears while the input is in focus: once from the `role="alert"` being injected and from the `aria-describedby` association.